 Hashing functions have done the job when it comes to Alice’s and Bob’s bet.
-However in terms of commitments they do however have limitation of not allowing to perform any computation on committed data.
-Possibility of performing some operations such as addition could be useful, as we will see later.
-If instead of simple hashing function we use Pedersen commitments the following properties would hold
+However, in terms of commitments, they do have a limitation of not allowing to perform any computation on committed data.
+The possibility of performing some operations such as addition could be useful, as we will see later.
+If instead of a simple hashing function we use Pedersen commitments the following properties would hold

 The above statement is a homomorphic property of the Pedersen commitments (Pedersen, n.d.).
-The homomorphic encryption is a type of encryption that allows to perform computation on the encrypted data without revealing it.
-In this case the computation is addition and subtraction of the commitments.
-The homomorphic property seems not so relevant for Alice’s and Bob’s world cup bet however for confidential transactions it is a game changer!
+Homomorphic encryption is a type of encryption that allows performing computation on the encrypted data without revealing it.
+In this case, the computation is the addition and subtraction of the commitments.
+The homomorphic property seems not so relevant for Alice’s and Bob’s world cup bet however for confidential transactions it is a game-changer!
 Let us imagine a transaction represented as Pedersen commitment.

-Back in 2015 Gregory Maxwell introduced the scheme of the confidential transactions based on Pedersen commitments allowing a very private way of storing transaction amounts.
+Back in 2015 Gregory Maxwell introduced the scheme of the confidential transactions based on Pedersen commitments allowing a very private way of storing transactions amounts.
 Here we will explain this concept in a Mimblewimble way, using Schnorr signature on the excess to prove amounts cancel out.
-Let us jump right into this concept and imagine that each participant forms own part of the transaction.
+Let us jump right into this concept and imagine that each participant forms their part of the transaction.